History of printing

 Woodblock printing was also used in Europe until the mid-15th century.
 Late medieval German inventor Johannes Gutenberg created the first printing press based on previously known mechanical presses and a process for mass-producing metal type.
-By the end of the 15th century his invention and widescale circulation of the Gutenberg Bible became responsible for a burgeoning economical book publishing industry across Renaissance Europe and eventually among the colonial publishers and printers that emerged in the British-American colonies.
-This industry enabled the communication of ideas and sharing of knowledge on an unprecedented scale, leading to the global spread of the printing press during the early modern period.
+By the end of the 15th century, his invention and widescale circulation of the Gutenberg Bible became responsible for a burgeoning economical book publishing industry spreading globally across Renaissance Europe and eventually among the colonial publishers and printers that emerged in the British American colonies.
+This industry enabled the communication of ideas and the sharing of knowledge on an unprecedented scale, leading to the global spread of the printing press during the early modern period.
 Alongside the development of text printing, new and lower-cost methods of image reproduction were developed, including lithography, screen printing and photocopying.

 Stencil

 Hand stencils, made by blowing pigment over a hand held against a wall, have been found in Asia and Europe dating from over 35,000 years ago, and later prehistoric dates in other continents.
-After that stencilling has been used as a historic painting technique on all kinds of materials.

-Stencils may have been used to colour cloth for a very long time; the technique probably reached its peak of sophistication in Katazome and other techniques used on silks for clothes during the Edo period in Japan.
-In Europe, from about 1450 AD they were commonly used to colour old master prints printed in black and white, usually woodcuts.
+Stencils may have been used to colour cloth for a very long time; the technique probably reached its peak of sophistication in katazome and other techniques used on silks for clothes during the Edo period in Japan.
+In Europe, from about 1450 they were commonly used to colour old master prints printed in black and white, usually woodcuts.
 This was especially the case with playing-cards, which continued to be coloured by stencil long after most other subjects for prints were left in black and white.
 Stencils were used for mass publications, as the type did not have to be hand-written.

+Brick stamps

+Brick stamps were used by the Akkadian Empire (2334–2154 BCE) in Mesopotamia in order to dedicate the bricks used in temples, by inscribing the name of the ruler.
+A typical brick stamp of the ruler Naram-Sin for example would read "Naram-sin builder, the temple of Goddess Inanna".
+Not all the bricks of a temple would be imprinted in this way, but only several of them, enough to make clear who built the temple and for which god.
+The reason for using stamps was to replace the slow and cumbersome process of inscribing the bricks by hand.